newatoms/beta/_private/customers/stby/posts-and-research/service design is everywhere/service design is everywhere.md

 ## Rushed to relaxed

 Another place that has improved greatly due to service design is the train station.
-If you always travel by train during rush hours, you may find yourself sprinting through the stations’ big halls, high heels tapping on tiles, cafe latte in one hand in search of the right platform.
+If you always travel by train during rush hours, you may find yourself sprinting through the stations’ big halls, shoes tapping on tiles, coffee in one hand in search of the right platform.
 Enduring stress before even thinking about work is not ideal.
 But then imagine — while looking for the departure time of your train — you see a count down clock.
 You don't even have to look at your watch.
 Three minutes until the train leaves.
 Time to take a deep breath and see if you spilled any of your coffee.

 Delays in train departures from stations are disruptive to many.
 Train operators and commuters are both concerned about the problem and are working to explore solutions that help to avoid delays in dispatch times.
 One proposed solution is a [count down service](http://www.stby.eu/2015/03/19/mutual-benefits-minimal-delays/).
 A digital sign at the platform showing the minutes and seconds left before a train departs helps both train staff and travelers leave on time.
 Though implementation of such a system may be barely-noticed, this subtle improvement greatly improves the service of transportation.